 The prevalence of the reaction among Asians is often suggested as an explanation for the low rates of alcoholism.
 But there is no relationship between flushing and reported drinking patterns.
 Nor can it explain changes in drinking patterns over time or between generations.

 More about the Asian or Oriental flushing reflex

-Kitano, H. Alcohol and the Asian-American.
+Kitano, H. Alcohol and the Asian American.
 In: Watts, T. and Wright, R. (Eds.)
-Alcoholism in Minority Populations.
-Springfield, IL: Thomas.
+Alcoholism in Minorities.